 Sublimation printing is popular for printing designs onto apparel, mugs, signs, and other products – for either your own fun projects, or for running your own small business.
-Before you can get started with sublimation printing, though, you need to find the best sublimation software for you.
+Before you can start with sublimation printing, you need to find the best sublimation software for you.

-To help you decide what software to use for sublimation, in this guide we review 6 different popular programs.
+To help you decide what software to use for sublimation, in this guide we review six different popular programs.

 We’ll take a look at the top free sublimation software as well as the best paid options, and cover everything you need to know to make the best decision for you.

-- Inkscape: Free & Open Source Software with Great Range of Design Tools
+- Inkscape: Free & Open Source Software with a Great Range of Design Tools

 - GIMP: Best Free Photo Editing Software for Sublimation Printing

-- Adobe Photoshop: Best Photo Editing Software for Sublimation on Mac & Windows, Best for Epson
+4. Adobe Photoshop – Best Photo Editing Software for Sublimation on Mac & Windows, Best for Epson

-- Adobe Illustrator: Best Software for Sublimation Printing with Vector Graphics on Mac, Windows & Epson
+5. Adobe Illustrator – Best Software for Sublimation Printing with Vector Graphics on Mac, Windows & Epson

-- CorelDraw: Best Sublimation Software for Combined Vector Design & Photo Editing in Mac, Windows & Mobile
+6. CorelDraw – Best Sublimation Software for Combined Vector Design & Photo Editing in Mac, Windows & Mobile

 How Does Sublimation Work?